Company

 Death of Olaf Clausen

-The sudden death of Olaf Clausen marks a deep break for the Clausen family and the group of companies.
+The sudden death of Olaf Clausen marks a profound change for the Clausen family and the corporate group.
 His sons Lukas and Johannes Clausen take over the management of the various companies.

 2020

-Due to the increasing variety of products and the growing project business, further storage areas for project provision in the form of a tent and the addition of a sheet metal racking hall become necessary.
+Due to the increasing diversity of products and the growing project business, additional storage space for project provision in the form of a tent and the extension of a sheet metal shelf hall is necessary.

 2021

-As a result of the death of Olaf Clausen, a reorganisation of the company structure becomes necessary.
+As a result of Olaf Clausen's death, a restructuring of the company's structure is necessary.
 The companies LockTec and SITEC are now part of the Olaf Clausen GmbH & Co.
 KG.

 2022